 Hours: April to Oct 15, 9:00 am to 6:00 pm; October 16 to March 10:00 am to 4:00 pm

-You may enjoy some of my other Germany travel guides:
+I hope you’ve enjoyed my guide to Neuschwanstein Castle.
+You may enjoy these other Germany travel guides:

 If you’d like to visit the stunning Neuschwanstein Castle in Bavaria, pin it for later.